Purified Recycled Water

 In 2012-13, we monitored and tested the purified recycled water we were supplying to power stations.
 We tested for more than 360 biological, radiological and chemical constituents and no public health concerns were identified.
 The assessment considered more than 74,000 tests (32,000 on purified recycled water and 42,000 on the treated wastewater provided to the purified water treatment plant).

-In the decade since our purified recycled water plants were constructed, there has been a substantial increase worldwide in other water recycling schemes for drinking water supply including in Perth, Western Australia and countries such as the US, the UK and Singapore.
+In the decade since our advanced water treatment plants were constructed, there has been a substantial increase worldwide in other water recycling schemes for drinking water supply including in Perth, Western Australia and countries such as the US, the UK and Singapore.
+In fact, for more than 50 years, people in cities across the world have been safely drinking purified recycled water.

 South East Queensland’s water supply plan includes measures to ensure our region’s water supply remains secure, especially during extreme climatic events like drought.